 The Construction Inspection Unit is responsible for on-site inspections to ensure a building is constructed according to the approved plans and code requirements.

 Any deviation from the Approved Plans must first be approved by the Building Official.
 You will be required to submit drawings and engineering, if necessary, for all desired revisions along with a Permit Alteration Application to the building office before the changes are made in the field.
 Depending on the scope of your revision, you may also need approval from other County Departments and/or government agencies.
-Requested changes may also prevent you from continuing with construction until approval has been granted.
+Requested changes may prevent you from continuing with construction until approval has been granted.
 The time frame for approval will vary depending on current workload and the degree of review necessary for your revision.
 Be advised that your change could result in a delay of several weeks.
-Changes that are deemed beyond the scope of work under the original permit will require a new permit (Section 106.4 CBC 2007 ED).
+Changes that are deemed beyond the scope of work under the original permit will require a new permit.